 Spanish Refugee Aid becomes a division of IRC, serving the survivors of the Spanish Civil War in France.

-IRC begins health care program in Poland, in partnership with the Polish trade union movement, Solidarity.
+IRC begins healthcare programme in Poland, in partnership with the Polish trade union movement, Solidarity.

-IRC responds to refugee flow of Mozambicans to Malawi — soon to exceed one million — by initiating relief programs.
+IRC responds to refugee flow of Mozambicans to Malawi - soon to exceed 1 million - by initiating relief programmes.
 Eight years later, IRC assists the returning refugees inside Mozambique.

 IRC starts community rehabilitation activities in Afghanistan for tens of thousands of Afghan refugees returning home from Pakistan.